-Signal: The signal for the drill is the following two-way radio announcement.
+Signal: The signal for the drill is the following PA announcement.

 "There is a dangerous person on our campus.
 Last known location of the intruder is Please seek safety and hold this position until more information is shared."

 Lockdown Drill Procedures